ipatch/chrisrjones_web/README.md

 <a id="todo"></a>

+- [ ] #rails it seems when the app tries to send an email when creating a user using the full stack rails app it FAILS
+    - also getting the same mailer error message when attempting to create a user using the react fe with the APP 🤔
 - [ ] #rails viewing and downloading attachments is broken 🤦‍♂️
 - [ ] #rails display proper error message for not being able to upload attachments if user is logged in
 - [ ] see if i can find 🕵️ the `.sql` file for my old rails database